 The basic principle of the initial overall determination of citizenship is the continuity of previous republic-level citizenship upon state succession.
-In theory, on the dissolution of a federal state with the internal republic-level citizenship into its constituent units, federal citizenship ceases or disappears, while the internal citizenship of each of the former constituent units remains intact, irrespective of place of residence of a particular citizen.
-By such an approach is the problem of de jure statelessness, at least in theory, solved.
+In theory, the dissolution of a federal state with the internal republic-level citizenship to its constituent units, federal citizenship ceases or disappears, while the internal citizenship of each of the former constituent units remains intact, irrespective of place of residence of a particular citizen.
+The problem of de jure statelessness is, at least in theory, solved by such an approach.
 Art.
 39 stipulates that any person, who held citizenship of Slovenia and of Yugoslavia according to existing valid regulations, was considered ex lege to be a citizen of Slovenia on the day when the Act came into force.
-This provision established the continuity with the previous legal order, meaning that all laws and regulations stemming from various legal orders which were in force in the territory of Slovenia in the past, including international agreements, are applied within the framework of this provision.
-The time when a person was born determines which regulations apply for the purposes of ascertaining citizenship.
+This provision established the continuity with the previous legal order, meaning that all laws and regulations which due to various legal orders were in force in the territory of Slovenia in the past, including international agreements, are applied within the framework of this provision.
+The period in which a person was born determines which regulations apply for ascertaining citizenship.